trpc-group/trpc-cpp/docs/en/backup_request.md

 1. Interface idempotence: Users need to ensure that the RPC calls they use are idempotent across different nodes.
 2. Before enabling backup requests, it is important to ensure that the backend service has sufficient processing capacity to avoid triggering a service avalanche when backup requests are made.
 3. It is necessary to select an appropriate resend time to reduce call latency while avoiding excessive traffic impact on the backend service.
-Usually, metrics such as P90/P95/P99 can be used as a basis for selection.
+Usually, metrics such as P90/P95/P99 latency can be used as a basis for selection.
 4. Backup requests are not suitable for UDP, one-way calls, or streaming calls.
 5. If there is only one available node in the backend service or the set resend time is greater than the request timeout, the backup request will degrade into a normal one-to-one call.